localgovdrupal/localgov_theme/src/assets/scss/README.md

 ### Extending

-While Sass' `@extend` functionality is pretty, it causes a lot of maintenance nightmares, so use it sparingly.
+The `@extend` functionality should be used sparingly.
 The one absolute rule is:

 *Do not `@extend` a selector onto a selector in a different file.*

-In those cases it's usually best to use a mixin.
+In those cases it`s usually best to use a mixin.
+Whenever you use `@extend`, try to think `Is there a better way?`

 ## Class Naming Conventions